steinwurf/bunny-bone/README.rst

 If you need to configure the python application, you can do so by changing the `conf.cfg` file.

-The configuration file consists of various sections.
+The configuration file consists of the following sections.

-DEFAULT section
+DEFAULT Section
 ...............
-The DEFAULT section specifies the adapter name to use.
+The `DEFAULT` section specifies the adapter name to use.
 This is the adapter name of the bluetooth device you want to use.
 You can use this command to get the name::